You may now apply online for the following programs:

 Interested HWS students must be willing to commit to the program for a semester, although they are encouraged to make a yearlong commitment.

 Big Brothers Big Sisters matches children ages 6 through 18 with mentors in professionally supported one-to-one relationships.
-HWS runs two versions of this program.
-First, community-based mentoring in which Bigs and Littles meet for an hour a week in their community to share fun activities, stories and a little bit of themselves.
-Second, school-based mentoring matches Bigs with their very own middle school "Little".
-Activities are planned between 2 and 5 p.m. once a week, including field trips and group activities.
-The focus is on the environment, and projects include restoring wetlands, building habitats, netting birds and working on conservation efforts.
-For more information please contact firstname.lastname@example.org.
+HWS helps with community-based mentoring in which Bigs and Littles meet for an hour a week in their community to share fun activities, stories and a little bit of themselves.
+For more information please contact Berta Bennett at email@example.com.

-In conjunction with the local Red Cross, CCESL sponsors two blood drives on campus annually; one in October on or near Halloween and the second in Februrary on President's Day.
-Contact your local Red Cross organization to find local blood drive dates.
-The Red Cross also provides an opportunity to become involved with Disaster Action Team.
-Please e-mail email@example.com for more information.
+In conjunction with the local Red Cross, CCESL sponsors three blood drives on campus annually; one in October on or near Halloween, one in February, and another in April.
+If you wish to donate blood off campus at another date or time, contact your local Red Cross organization to find local blood drive dates and locations off campus.
+Please e-mail firstname.lastname@example.org for more information.

-Boys & Girls Clubs of Geneva welcomes individuals who may want to contribute their time to working with our youth.
+Boys & Girls Clubs of Geneva groups of volunteers who may want to contribute their time to working with our youth.
+If interested, you can apply to volunteer.
+We send volunteers to the Geneva Community Center to work with middle and high school aged students, and to the Goodman Street club to work with elementary aged students.
 Many opportunities are available in the areas of recreation and sports, arts and crafts, drama, dance, music, leadership development, fundraising, special events, chaperoning, computer literacy training, clerical support and more!
-For more information, please e-mail firstname.lastname@example.org.
+For more information, please e-mail email@example.com.